Intermediate Algebra-Classroom Management Plan

 I am available for extra help every day before school, during lunch, or after school.
 Occasionally I have meetings or personal matters that would make me inaccessible.
 Please check with me to ensure my availability.

 Homework will be assigned from an online program, Delta Math.
 Occasionally I may need to assign a worksheet or textbook problems in addition to the assignments made thru Delta Math.
 Delta Math is an online website that can be accessed via a laptop, tablet, or cell phone.
-At the beginning of each chapter, you will be given a homework calendar outlining the entire chapter's assignments on a daily basis.
+At the beginning of each chapter, a homework calendar outlining the entire chapter's assignments on a daily basis will be posted on my webpage on the Los Al website.
 The assignments have been aligned with the daily lessons.
-The website shows examples and allows you to earn 100% on each HW assignment with no penalties.
+The Delta Math website shows examples and allows you to earn 100% on each HW assignment with no penalties.
 You are given immediate feedback for incorrect answers so you can learn from your mistakes.
 All of the chapter assignments will be due by 11:59 pm the day of the test, but I strongly encourage you to follow the HW pacing calendar.

 The homework grade for each chapter will be a compilation of the Grade % in Delta math along with correct answers on any worksheet or textbook problems from that chapter.